Case sensitivity in comparisons is an aspect of computing that I'm surprised is still so widespread. I can't say it more clearly than this:

 It's a pox on computing and needs to be eradicated.

-I’ve recently been working at a site at present where a new case-sensitive SQL Server system is being implemented.
+I've recently been working at a site where a new case-sensitive SQL Server system is being implemented.
 I cannot begin to describe what a poor idea I think this is.

-In the end, all that a case sensitive system allows you to do is to have:
+In the end, all that a case sensitive system allows you to do is:

-- The names of the identifiers differ only by case
+- And the names of the identifiers differ only by case

 You'd have a hard time convincing me that that would ever be a good idea.